DSprtn/GTFO_VR_Plugin/README.md

 	Remember to bind openmenu and openmap too!
 They work in-game correctly as you'd expect.

-	Menu and map UI is controlled by the 'movement', 'crouch' (for re-orienting) and the 'fire' action.
+	Menu and map UI are controlled by aiming and the 'movement', 'crouch' (for re-orienting) and the 'fire' actions.

 #### STEAM_VR DESKTOP